hazcod/totalrecall/README.md

 - Window title
 - Window token
 - Screenshot contents
+- Web traffic information (domain, URL)

 This does not need SYSTEM privileges on Windows, as it's just reading data in %APPDATA%.
 Current user privileges are sufficient, however the SDK supports other user accounts if you are indeed SYSTEM.

 ## Usage

+First make sure you have a Windows CoPilot+ device on ARM64 or enable it using [Amperage](https://github.com/thebookisclosed/AmperageKit).

 Either use the CLI utility: